eckardm/kata-annotator/README.md

   2. Get some feedback.
   3. Build out JSON for Heian 1 and 3-5, Tekki 1.
 Also for the Big Four.
   4. Add more annotations!
 I hope to do all this by September 2016.
   5. Website makeover, perhaps adding more information and search results or just browse pages for techniques (definitely) and stances (maybe), a process for getting submissions from others, a system for vetting or ranking bunkai or enabling other types of searching!
 Oh yeah, and get it on the actual Internet.
+And maybe build out annotations so that it fits the Open Annotation Core data model.

 ### Questions